Booster-Bot-Discord/mkdocs-boosterbot/docs/commands/admin/greet.md

 !!! info

-    These commands can be executed by Admins and Bot Manager only.
+    These commands can be executed by Admins and Bot Managers only.

-The following commands are used to setup, edit, and remove greet configurations for your Discord server.
+The following commands are used to set up, edit, and remove greet configurations for your Discord server.

 ## Greet Channel